 Challenges over the winter

 While most log home restoration companies stain removal and log rot repairs between the winter holidays, staining is often too complicated and costly.
-Not to mention, our staff, like most of us, likes to be home over the holidays.
+Not to mention, our staff likes to be home over the holidays, as most of us do.
 This makes project completions drag out and raises the price of services.

-So, what do you do for your staff over the winter?
+So what do you do for your staff over the winter.
 Layoffs?
 That means an increase in unemployment insurance premiums.
-Since we want skilled tradespeople to stay with our company year after year, we ensure our employees are not affected by the winter slowdown by paying their average wage*, regardless of available work.
-This is taken from the company’s bottom line, but it is worth it.
+Since we want skilled tradespeople to stay with our company year after year, we ensure our employees are not affected by the winter slowdown by paying their average wage, regardless of available work.
+This is taken from the company’s bottom line, but worth it.

 Importance of Employee Retention